“Sign on the Dotted Line”

 • Promises by a financial institution to lend money or extend credit

-For real estate transactions specifically, the law provides that no interest in real estate can be created or transferred unless it is in writing and signed by the person creating or transferring the interest.
-This means that verbal promises about real estate deals are generally unenforceable in Michigan.
+For real estate specifically, the law states that transfers are invalid unless written and signed by the property owner.
+This means that verbal promises about real estate deals are completely unenforceable in Michigan.
+Therefore, written agreements are a legal requirement for real estate, land contracts, deeds, and business deals.

 What an Attorney Looks for When Reviewing a Contract

-When clients bring contracts to my office for review, I examine far more than just the purchase price or headline terms.
+When clients bring contracts to my office, I look beyond the purchase price.
 Specifically, an experienced contract attorney will evaluate:

-1. Default and breach provisions.
-These clauses define what happens if one party fails to meet their obligations.
-They often include penalties, forfeiture of deposits, and the right to pursue legal action.
+• Default and breach provisions.
+These clauses define what happens if a party fails their obligations.
+They often include penalties, deposit forfeitures, and lawsuits.

-2. Indemnification clauses.
-These provisions can require you to cover the other party’s legal costs and damages in certain situations — even if you did nothing wrong.
+• Indemnification clauses.
+These require you to cover the other party’s legal costs, even if you did nothing wrong.

-3. Dispute resolution clauses.
-Some contracts require arbitration instead of litigation, limit where lawsuits can be filed, or include class action waivers.
+• Dispute resolution clauses.
+Some contracts mandate arbitration instead of court, restrict lawsuit locations, or waive class actions.

-4. Termination provisions.
-How can you exit the contract?
-What are the penalties for early termination?
-Are there automatic renewal clauses that could extend your obligations without your knowledge?
+• Termination provisions.
+How do you exit?
+What are the early penalties?
+Beware of automatic renewal clauses that extend your obligations silently.

 Over more than three decades of practice, I have seen the same contract mistakes repeated over and over.
 Here are the most common ones:

 • Trusting verbal promises over written terms.
-People often rely on what the other party said verbally, only to discover later that the written contract says something entirely different.
-Under the law, the written agreement typically supersedes any prior verbal understandings.
+People rely on speech, but the text often differs.
+Legally, the written contract supersedes prior verbal talk.

 Frequently Asked Questions

 Why should I have a lawyer review a contract before signing?
-An attorney can identify unfavorable terms, explain complex legal language in plain English, and flag provisions that may not be enforceable.
-The cost of a contract review is typically far less than the cost of resolving a contract dispute in court.
+An attorney identifies unfavorable terms, explains complex legal language, and flags unenforceable provisions.
+The cost of a review is far less than a court dispute.

 What happens if you sign a contract without reading it in Michigan?
-Under the “duty to read” doctrine, you are presumed to have read and understood every term of a contract you sign.
-Failure to read a contract is generally not a defense to its enforcement.
+Under the “duty to read” doctrine, courts presume you understood every term.
+Failure to read a contract is not a valid defense against its enforcement.

 Can you get out of a contract you didn’t read in Michigan?
-In most cases, no. However, limited exceptions exist if the other party engaged in fraud, misrepresentation, duress, or undue influence.
-These defenses are difficult to prove, so the best approach is to always read the contract before signing.
+In most cases, no. Exceptions exist only if the other party engaged in fraud, misrepresentation, duress, or undue influence.
+Because these defenses are hard to prove, always read before signing.

 What is the duty to read doctrine in Michigan?
-It is a long-standing legal principle that presumes a person who signs a contract has read and understood its contents.
-The courts have consistently applied this doctrine, holding that ignorance of contract terms is not an excuse for failing to meet your obligations.
+It is a legal principle stating that signers know and accept their contract terms.
+Michigan courts consistently rule that ignorance of contract terms does not excuse you from your obligations.

 How long should I take to review a contract before signing?
-At minimum, take 24 hours.
-For complex agreements — such as real estate purchase agreements, business contracts, or employment agreements — you may need several days for proper review.
+Take a minimum of 24 hours.
+Complex agreements—like real estate purchases, business contracts, or employment deals—often require several days for a proper review.

 What contract contingencies should I look for in a real estate purchase agreement?
-The most important contingencies include the inspection contingency, the financing contingency, and the appraisal contingency.
-Each contingency has a specific deadline, and missing that deadline can waive your protections entirely.
+Look for inspection, financing, and appraisal contingencies.
+Each has a strict deadline.
+Missing a deadline waives your protections entirely.

 Do I need a lawyer to review a real estate contract in Michigan?
-While the law does not require an attorney to be present at a real estate closing, having a lawyer review your purchase agreement is strongly recommended.
-An experienced Michigan real estate attorney can protect your interests and help you avoid costly mistakes.
+The law does not require an attorney at closing, but hiring one to review your purchase agreement is highly recommended.
+An experienced Michigan real estate attorney protects your interests and prevents costly errors.

 Disclaimer: The information in this article is for general educational purposes only and does not constitute formal legal, financial, tax, real estate, finance, probate, or any other professional service or advice.
 Reading this content or contacting us does not establish an attorney-client relationship.
 Every situation is unique and laws change frequently, so you should always consult with your own qualified attorney or professional advisor before making any decisions.